shiaLatruth/prcaas/README.md

 — JOSEPH GOEBELLS

+## Abstract
+This paper introduces a novel concept for manipulating conversation at scale by way of a big social data system termed the "Public Relations Council as a Service" (PRCaaS).
+By combining psychometric profiling models with machine reinforcement learning techniques and cloud services, it becomes possible to engineer a self-reinforcing propaganda system that learns and generates propaganda directly from a target population's event and communication data (their "digital footprint").
+As the volume of propaganda generation and delivery increases it becomes possible to control the conversation across digital social platforms.
+The combination of services, agents, and datastores that make up the system are detailed and sample code for the propaganda engine is provided.
+Given that effective propaganda drives real-world actions, the result of the well-implemented PRCaaS is the ability to manipulate real outcomes within a population towards a specific goal.
+Through proper preparation and implementation, the resulting service provides a faithfully automated version of Edward Bernays's Public Relations Council (Bernays, 2011), albeit adopted for the digital age.
+Finally, given the availability of this technology, the text briefly examines potential population scale manipulations that could result from the well-implemented system.

+**Keywords**: computational propaganda, big social data, propaganda engine

 ## References
 Alter, A. L. (2017).
 Irresistible: The rise of addictive technology and the business of keeping us hooked.
 New York: Penguin Press.